silvia-odwyer/Onyx/README.md

 # NodeJS Discord Bot
 Make electronic music, memes, edit images, get answers to everything, and more, with Onyx, a Discord bot coded using Discord.JS and Node.JS.

-Onyx has over thirty commands, including those for:
+Onyx has over forty commands, including those for:
 - meme generation
 - searching YouTube
 - music production